Privileges

 Additionally, users cannot access the contents of a group repository via members inside the group unless the member repository is assigned the same privileges as the group.

 When a user is given a privilege to a group repository, then that user will also have that privilege to all transitive members of that group repository only when their request is directed to the group repository.
-Direct requests to indvidual member repositories will only work if the user is given explicit permission to the individual repository.
+Direct requests to individual member repositories will only work if the user is given explicit permission to the individual repository.